IGGoncalves/neurorosettes-local-viz/README.md

 # neurorosettes
-> An agent-based framework to model the formation of spatial structures in early development
+> An agent-based framework to model the formation of rosette patterns in tissues of the nervous system

-`neurorosettes` is a Python package that implements agent-based modelling to study the formation of spatial structures during neuronal development.
-It is built on top of the `vedo` package (version 2022.0.1), which provides an interface to plot 3D objects using VTK.
-Thus, this framework prioritizes the visualization of the simulations in real time, without requiring additional processing.
+`neurorosettes` is a Python package that implements agent-based modelling to study the formation of rosette patterns in tissues during neuronal development.
+It is built on top of the `vedo` package (version 2022.1.0), which provides an interface to plot 3D objects using VTK, to prioritize the visualization of the simulations in real time, without requiring additional processing.

 ## Installation